mholling/nswtopo/README.markdown

 You should receive version or usage information for each tool if it is installed correctly and in your path.

 A large amount of memory is helpful.
 I developed the software on a 2Gb machine but it was tight; you'll really want at least 4Gb or ideally 8Gb to run the software smoothly.
-(On small amounts of memory, the software will still run, but the compositing step will cause memory paging to disk and become extremely slow.)
+(On small amounts of memory, the software will still run, but the compositing step will cause memory paging to disk and become quite slow.)
 Make sure you also have plenty of disk space to accommodate the intermediate image files that are generated.
 Finally, you will need a decent internet connection.
 Most of the topographic map layers won't use a lot of bandwidth, but the aerial imagery could amount to 100Mb or more for a decent-sized map.
 You'll want an ADSL connection or better.

 Usage
 =====